Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 The Rocketeer 2

 A film mooted a while back, The Rocketeers is set to follow-on from the much-loved 1991 movie, with the plan being for it to be a direct sequel rather than an outright reboot.
-Azia Squire is penning the script, and the smart money would be on Disney sending this to its Disney+ service, rather than releasing it in cinemas.
-Early stages for the film at the moment, though.
+Azia Squire was penning the script.
+Now we learn though that David Oyelowo is to produce and likely star in a new Rcoketeer movie.
+No director as of yet, just that it’s happening, and Disney+ will be its home.

 Sylvester Stallone wants one more round after the last one last round and the last one last round for Rocky Balboa.
 He reckons he’s got an idea for a new film, and that the studio is keen is on it too.
 The new film will have a political edge, and it’s got Stallone’s interest more than reappearing as Rocky in Creed 3.
 No word yet on when to expect it, and if it’s been officially greenlit.